RobertoFreireFerrazPassos/Go-GoLang/README.md

 * SOLID and OOP

     -> Composition Instead of Inheritance

+    -> Dependency Injection

+* Goroutines and Channels

 * Design Patterns